Interactive Statistical Visualization using Adobe Flash

 OECD countries have experienced a growing interest in regional development in recent years.
 The performance of regional economies and the effectiveness of regional policy help determine a nation’s growth and shape the measure of well-being across countries.
 For the past years the OECD has been studying regional disparities and development patterns in its member countries in order to evaluate innovative strategies and diffuse successful policies.

 The OECD Regional database is a unique source of statistical information at sub-national level for all the OECD Countries.
 It contains yearly time-series for around 40 indicators on demography, economy and labour market opportunities, environment, social issues and innovation related activities for more than 1,700 regions of the OECD countries.
 Regions within each OECD country are classified on the basis of two territorial levels: the higher level (TL2) consists of 335 large regions while the lower level (TL3) is composed of 1,679 small regions.
 This classification, adopted in many countries in the design of regional policy, facilitates greater comparability of regions at the same territorial level.
 The OECD regional database is available on the Statistical Portal at the OECD website http://stats.oecd.org/OECDregionalstatistics/#story=1

-Below you find two versions: the OECD Factbook's official Web site and the new OECD Factbook V3.5 at our NCVA Web site.
-They use the same data source.
+Below you find two versions: the OECD Factbook's official Web site and the OECD Factbook eXplorer.

 The image shows fertility rates vs. employment for women 1970-2006.

-This is another collaborative Visual Analytics project between Statistics Sweden and NCVA/NComVA providing visualization methods for BIG data here represented by more than 10,000 geographical zip code regions and associate indicators.
+This is another collaborative Geovisual Analytics project between Statistics Sweden and NCVA providing visualization methods for BIG data here represented by more than 10,000 geographical zip code regions and associate indicators.

-Statistics Sweden has provided geographical borders and indicators for almost 10,000 Swedish zip code regions.
-The above figure shows indicator "purchase power".
-Indicators about population ages, education and housing is also available.
+Statistics Sweden (SCB) has provided geographical borders and indicators for almost 10,000 Swedish zip code regions.
+The above two maps about population show indicator "total population".
+Indicator about number of females is also available.